-The COVID-19 pandemic is pushing many healthcare providers to augment their physical clinics with telehealth options for their patients.
+The COVID-19 pandemic has pushed many healthcare providers to augment their physical clinics with telehealth options for their patients.
 Telehealth may be transforming into an important healthcare sector itself and the need to establish strict, comprehensive and applicable guidelines is now even more vital for the healthcare industry.

 OCR Waives HIPAA

 At this time, the Office for Civil Rights (OCR) is allowing healthcare providers, even some pharmacies, to bypass Health Insurance Portability and Accountability Act (HIPAA) guidelines when practicing patient care using telehealth.
 Due to the urgent need to provide healthcare oversight agencies and government agencies patient data for evaluation and eradication of the coronavirus pandemic, clinics and hospitals are able to overlook HIPAA guidelines at their discretion.
 Therefore, the OCR is allowing medical and business associates to complete patient care without the risk of being penalized under HIPAA rules.

 While many social media platforms, such as Facebook, TikTok or Twitch are not allowed under the remission, doctors and nurses can use Zoom, Skype, Microsoft Teams, and Google Hangouts to communicate with their patients.
 This permit, although unavoidable during a pandemic, identifies a huge gap in quality assurance to protect patient privacy against cybercriminals and a lack of control over the data sharing contracts with the individual platforms.

 Consequences of Inadequate Guidelines